boratanrikulu/boratanrikulu/README.md

 A software developer.

 Interested in backend technologies and DevOps.
-Has experience on developing APIs, bulding pipelines, containerizing
+Has experience in developing APIs, building pipelines, containerizing
 applications, monitoring servers.
 Uses Go as daily, feels like a gopher.
 Senior year at Pamukkale University with Computer Engineering major.